sevleo/TOP-NovaTask/README.md

 ## Contributing

- Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:
+ Contributions are enthusiastically welcomed!
+Whether you're keen on improving mobile responsiveness, enhancing UI/UX elements, or optimizing performance, follow these guidelines to contribute:

  1. Fork the repository.
  2. Create a new branch for your feature or bug fix.